Hannah’s car was written off, but her GAP insurer wouldn’t clear her finance. She got in touch with us to investigate.

-When we checked the policy wording, we found that it did only cover finance on a purchase price equal to the trade guide value.
+When we checked the policy wording, we found it did only cover finance on a purchase price equal to the trade-guide value.

-We then checked the invoice for the car and found that Hannah had paid a lot more than the trade guide value.
-The car sale documents did include a signed statement to say that Hannah had received the GAP policy documentation.
+We then checked the invoice for the car and found that Hannah had paid a lot more than the trade-guide value.
+The car-sale documents did include a signed statement to say that Hannah had received the GAP policy documents.

-We explained to Hannah that the GAP insurer was entitled to put a limit on the amounts that could be claimed.
+We explained to Hannah that the GAP insurer was entitled to limit the amounts that could be claimed.

 But we told the garage these limits should have been clearly explained.
 Hannah needed to know that the amount she got from a claim would be affected by the fact that she was paying more for the car than the guides suggested.

-We felt Hannah would have checked and negotiated a lower price for the care, had she realised there was a term limiting any claim payment.
+We felt Hannah would have checked and negotiated a lower price for the car had she realised there was a term limiting any claim payment.